free things to do in New York City

 Discussion | Who Needs Forgiveness?
 Race, Religion, Gender, and the Limits of an Apology

 A public roundtable on the theme of forgiveness and the refusal to forgive.
-Panelists include Nyle Fort (Princeton University), Katherine Franke (Columbia Law School), Mariame Kaba (Project NIA & Barnard Center for Research on Women, Social Justice Institute) and Lili Loofbourow (Slate).
-Moderated by Liane Carlson (Center for Religion & Media).
+Panelists include Nyle Fort more (Princeton University), Katherine Franke (Columbia Law School), Mariame Kaba (Project NIA & Barnard Center for Research on Women, Social Justice Institute) and Lili Loofbourow (Slate).
+Moderated by Liane Carlson (Center for Religion & Media). less

 New York City, NY; NYC